abix-/powershell-practical/README.md

 * **Test-VMHostIODevice**: uses output from Get-VMHostIODevice to validate that driver/firmware for FCoE and Network devices are at assumed revision

 ## Random Scripts
-These random scripts were written before I learned about PowerShell Modules.
+The random scripts were written before I learned about Modules.
 I haven't needed them in a few years and the ones I still use have been copied into the Aluminium module.

 ## Why?
 This respository is a reference for the next person with a puzzle.
 I highly recommend searching GitHub for a PowerShell cmdlet then checking the Code results.
 Uncommented code examples are much better than no code examples.